Ankitt1868/OPTIFY_01_Weather-Web-Application-using-API/README.md

 A repository for a weather web application using an API, such as OpenWeatherMap, typically includes a description of the project, its purpose, the technologies used, and instructions on how to set it up and run the application.
 The description often details features like fetching real-time weather data, displaying forecasts, and potentially integrating with services like Google Maps for location searching.

 # Features
-Live Weather Data: Get up-to-date weather information for your current location or search for any city worldwide.
+- Live Weather Data: Get up-to-date weather information for your current location or search for any city worldwide.
-Explore Section: You Can See Many Random City Weather On Explore Section Add More Citys: You Can Add More Citys
+- Explore Section: You Can See Many Random City Weather On Explore Section
+- Add More Citys: You Can Add More Citys

+# Demo

+Check out the live demo [here] (http://192.168.191.110:5500/index.html).

 # Technologies Used
 - Frontend: HTML, CSS, JAVASCRIPT